jbaron/cats/README.md

 ============
 CATS is an editor for the TypeScript developer.
 It stands for Code Assistant for TypeScript.
 Previously it was called tsEdit, but it turns out there is already an editor with that same name.
 And to avoid any confusion, I decided to rename my editor to CATS.

-Right now it is a very basic editor.
-But at least it has already some support for:
+CATS is not yet a fullblown editor, but it is slowly getting there.
+Right now it has already support for:

 - Basic code completion:
-	  - When you type a "." member bsaed code completion will be triggered.
+	  - When you type a "." member based code completion will be triggered.
-	  - Anywhere else you can type control-space.
+	  - Anywhere else you can type control-space to get code completion

 - Syntax highlighting

-- Background validation of the source
+- Validation of the source code (running in the background) informing you of any compiler warnings

-For playing around it with some snippets, it should already be useful.
-There is no save functionality yet, but that is on the todo list.
-One nice thing is that CATS is actually build in TypeScript (with the use of some plain JavaScript libraries).
+- Various basic coding assistance like indentation (see help => keyboard shortcuts to see the list)

+- Theme support

+With this version you can now also save changed file.
+It is however strongly advised to make a backup first before using CATS on your project since the software is still considered to be alpha quality.

 Installation & Running it